mongodb/docs/source/reference/commands.rst

 Internal Use
 ------------

-.. mongodb:command:: setShardVersion
+.. dbcommand:: setShardVersion

    ``setShardVersion`` is an internal command that supports sharding functionality.

    .. admin-only

-.. mongodb:command:: getShardVersion
+.. dbcommand:: getShardVersion

    ``getShardVersion`` is an internal command that supports sharding functionality.

    .. admin-only

-.. mongodb:command:: unsetSharding
+.. dbcommand:: unsetSharding

    ``unsetSharding`` is an internal command that supports sharding functionality.

    .. slave-ok, admin-only

-.. mongodb:command:: whatsmyuri
+.. dbcommand:: whatsmyuri

    ``whatsmyuri`` is an internal command.

    .. slave-ok

-.. mongodb:command:: features
+.. dbcommand:: features

    ``features`` is an internal command that returns the build-level feature settings.

    .. slave-ok

-.. mongodb:command:: driverOIDTest
+.. dbcommand:: driverOIDTest

    ``driverOIDTest`` is an internal command.

    .. slave-ok

-.. mongodb:command:: diagLogging
+.. dbcommand:: diagLogging

    ``diagLogging`` is an internal command.

    .. write-lock, slave-ok,

-.. mongodb:command:: copydbgetnonce
+.. dbcommand:: copydbgetnonce

    ``copydbgetnonce`` is an internal command.

    .. write-lock, admin-only

-.. mongodb:command:: dbHash
+.. dbcommand:: dbHash

    ``dbHash`` is an internal command.

    .. slave-ok, read-lock

-.. mongodb:command:: medianKey
+.. dbcommand:: medianKey

    ``medianKey`` is an internal command.

    .. slave-ok, read-lock

-.. mongodb:command:: geoWalk
+.. dbcommand:: geoWalk

    ``geoWalk`` is an internal command.

    .. read-lock, slave-ok

-.. mongodb:command:: sleep
+.. dbcommand:: sleep

    ``sleep` an internal command for testing purposes.
 The ``sleep`` command forces the db block all operations.
 It takes the following